pramasamy65/spring/spring-basics/README4.md

 	* @Autowired ** Refer : Messenger.java **
 	* AutowiredAnnotationBeanPostProcessor ** Refer XML File

-	* Annotate @Autowired in Setter methods or Properties or Constructor first looks for ** TYPE **,
+	* Annotate @Autowired in Setter methods or Properties or first looks for ** TYPE **
+	* if one Type found then inject the dependency
+	* If 2 types found then will try to match with name
-	* if single TYPE found then it will wire the dependency
+	* if name found then it will auto wire the dependency
+	* If there is no name match and if two Types are found then it will throw "No unique bean of type" found exception

+	* Annotate @Autowired in constructor, firsts looks for ** TYPE **
+	* if one Type found then inject the dependency
-	* if more than one type found then it will try to match the name and if name matches then it will wire the dependency
+	* If 2 types found then will try to match with name
+	* if name found then it will auto wire the dependency
 	* If there is no name match and if two Types are found then it will throw "No unique bean of type" found exception

 * STEP 3 :  @Qualifier Annotation